 What is the sound of one hand clapping?
 How could the Buddha weigh four hundred pounds and still do yoga?
 What exactly is "stuffed kishke"?
 These are just some of the deep mysteries explored in Zen Judaism: For You, a Little Enlightenment.
 Inspired by centuries-old Eastern meditation techniques and traditional Jewish lower back pain, its enlightened noodging is sure to bring you good karma.

 Back in print!
 (In Australia, at least.)
 In the sixteenth century, Zen monks in Japan developed the haiku, an unrhymed poetic form consisting of 17 syllables arranged in three lines.
 Now, in One Hundred Great Books in Haiku, David Bader has applied this ancient poetic form to the classics.
 From Homer to Milton to Dostyevsky, the great books are finally within reach of even the shortest attention spans.
 Avoid eyestrain and show off your literary prowess at cocktail parties!
 It's the perfect gift for today's busy reader.

 Extremely Reform Judaism has long been one of the most misunderstood religious denominations -- ever since the first Jews lifted their eyes to God to ask the eternal question, "Why can't we have a Christmas tree?"
 Comprehensive in scope yet tailored for short attention spans, How to Be an Extremely Reform Jew by David M. Bader includes "The Ten Suggestions," "The Yo-Yo Diet Guide to Jewish Feasts and Fasts," a David Mamet Purim play ("Glengarry Glen Purim"), and other help for the Jewishly impaired.
-Out-of-print for many years, this book can still be purchased used, and a new reprint edition and Kindle edition will be released shortly.
+Out-of-print for many years, this book is available again in new print and Kindle editions.